General Terms and Conditions for Package Trips

 2. In the event of cancellation, the customer shall owe to the operator a fixed compensatory payment, at a percentage of the agreed price, namely:

 20 % in the case of cancellation up to 6 months before the start of the sailing voyage;

 40% in the case of cancellation up to 4 months before the start of the sailing voyage;

 60% in the case of cancellation up to 2 months before the start of the sailing voyage;

 80% in the case of cancellation up to 1 month before the start of the sailing voyage;

 100% in the case of cancellation up to 1 week before the start of the sailing voyage;

 3. The customer can request the operator's consent for a third party to take their place, up to 7 days before departure.
-The person replacing the customer must fulfil all the conditions associated with the contract.
+The client is responsible for finding his/her replacement.
+The person replacing the customer must fulfil all the conditions associated with the contract, concerning medical health and fitness.
 The customer and the person replacing them shall be jointly and severally liable for payment of the amount still owed for the sailing voyage, the alteration costs of € 50.00 and any extra costs.

 4. The operator can cancel the contract if they cannot execute the contract as a result of exceptional and unavoidable circumstances and the operator informs the customer immediately and before the start of the sailing voyage.

 5. The operator can cancel the contract within the period stated in the offer in the event that the number of reservations for the sailing voyage is smaller than the minimum number of participants required, which the customer was made aware of prior to the booking.